kwongit/kwongit/README.md

 My [portfolio site](https://kwongit.github.io/) showcases web development projects from my coding bootcamp, reflecting my technical versatility and commitment to excellence in QA.

 Let’s connect on [LinkedIn](https://www.linkedin.com/in/kevinwon30/)!
+-->

+I’m a Support Engineer with a strong foundation in QA and development, dedicated to solving technical challenges and improving user experiences.

+I specialize in troubleshooting deployment issues, optimizing workflows, and resolving customer-reported problems to enhance system reliability.
+My experience includes debugging APIs, streamlining CI/CD processes, and collaborating with cross-functional teams to deliver impactful solutions.

+Let’s connect!

 ### 💻  Tech Stack